elastic/kibana/x-pack/plugins/alerting/README.md

 ## Internal HTTP APIs

-API descriptions for performing CRUD operations on rules is available in the [user documentation](https://www.elastic.co/guide/en/kibana/master/alerting-apis.html).
+We provide public APIs for performing CRUD operations on rules.
+Descriptions for these APIs are available in the [user documentation](https://www.elastic.co/guide/en/kibana/master/alerting-apis.html).
-In addition to those public APIs, we provide the following internal APIs.
+In addition to the public APIs, we provide the following internal APIs.
 Internal APIs should not be consumed by plugins outside of the alerting plugins.

 ### `GET /internal/alerting/rule/{id}/state`: Get rule state